wp-plugins/attachments/readme.txt

 4. Once assets have been attached, you can customize the title, caption, and order

 == Changelog ==

+= 1.5.2 =
+* Added Swedish translation, courtesy of Sebastian Johansson
+* 'Attach' button is now localized
+* Fixed a couple of other miscellaneous localization issues
+* Added Italian translation, courtesy of Andrea Bersi
+* Fixed a number of PHP notices/warnings in more strict environments

 = 1.5.1.2 =
 * Fixed bug with handling legacy Attachments data store